codesect/cs01-team-edsger-04/README.md

 > Describe how to install, build, and test your app

-"npm install" to install all the necessary dependencies.
+to  install necessary tools run "npm install" script in root directory root directory --> (cs01-team-edsger-04/)

 ## Contributors